MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 A workspace is how you store and manage events and reports.
-When create a workspace, you select the type of data you will send to the workspace.
+When you create a workspace, you select the type of data you will send to the workspace.
 During public preview, engagement insights capability only supports web workspaces.

 The workspace is where you can view user activity in real time.
 You can add members to an existing workspace at any time.